A&E (German TV channel)

-A&E is a pay-TV channel of A&E Networks, headquartered in Munich.
+A&E was a German pay television channel headquartered in Munich.
 A&E stands for Arts and Entertainment, which has been the title of A&E Network in America for many years.
 The channel broadcasts its full program in Germany, Austria and Switzerland.
 A&E is a registered trademark of The History Channel (Germany) GmbH & Co.
 KG.
 In the German-speaking world, the non-functional digital transmitter is operated in a joint venture between NBC Universal Global Networks Deutschland GmbH and A+E Networks.

 A&E radiates reallife documentary around extraordinary protagonists.
 Crime, Deals, Family and Paranormal are the four core genres of the station.
 The program is compiled entirely by A+E Networks Germany and consists of synchronized productions of the American counterpart, broadcasts of the German program partner ZDF and other suppliers.
 The offer includes single items, weekly thematic content as well as series and series.

 History

 A&E replaced The Biography Channel on all dissemination channels on September 22, 2014 in the German-speaking market.

+The channel ceased broadcasting on June 29, 2019 and it was replaced by Crime & Investigation.